eirokonei/FaceMaskDetection/README.md

 This a Real-Time Face Mask detection appilication using Deep Learning.
 This system can predict whereas a person wearing a face mask or not.
-Dataset used:mFace Mask Detection ~12K Images Dataset by Ashish Jangra
+Dataset used: Face Mask Detection ~12K Images Dataset by Ashish Jangra

 ### `How to Run`